How to Self-Host Everything: A 2026 Beginner's Guide

 2. A Domain Name

-3. Basic Terminal Knowledge
+3. Enough Terminal Knowledge to be Dangerous

 Step 1: Set Up Your VPS